Welcome Back BPS!

 As we prepare for our students' return, you can help us by abiding by all public health guidance.
 Please continue to wear your mask any time you leave your home, wash your hands frequently, stay home if you are not feeling well, and get tested regularly for COVID-19 at any free City of Boston testing site.
 To find a testing site and for additional COVID-19 information and resources, visit boston.gov/covid.

-Click below to read the April 16, 2021, reopening update letter from Supt.
-Brenda Cassellius
+Click here to read important reopening updates from Supt.
+Brenda Cassellius.

 Check out the latest information about COVID-19 cases at BPS here.